sharmarohit0013/prediction-recommendation-DNN-KNN/README.md

 # prediction-recommendation-DNN-KNN
-A prediction and recommendation system for recovery after alarm condition occurred in an industrial environment
+A prediction and recommendation system for recovery after alarm condition occurred in an industrial environment using Deep Neural Network(DNN) and K-NN(k- nearest neighbor)

 ## Usecase